Bhavya Bishnoi: Political career

 Bhavya was the youngest Member of Haryana's Legislative Assembly from Adampur until 2024.
 Prior to this, he contested the 2019 Indian general elections from the Hisar Lok Sabha constituency under the Indian National Congress, however he lost to Brijendra Singh from the Bharatiya Janata Party.

 On 3 August 2022, Bhavya's father, Kuldeep Bishnoi, joined the Bharatiya Janata Party and resigned from the Adampur constituency.
 In private, Bhavya had been a vocal opponent of the BJP, so many believe his sudden switch was related to a deal dropping the investigation into his father for corruption and bribery.
 Bhavya under the Bharatiya Janata Party defeated the Indian National Congress candidate Jai Prakash in a bypoll election by a margin of 15,740 votes with a total voter turnout of 67,492 votes.

 In the 2024 Haryana Legislative Assembly election, Bhavya lost to Congress candidate Chander Prakash.
 Bishnoi family lost the seat after 56 years.

 Personal life

-Bishnoi was in a relationship with actress Mehreen Pirzada since 2020 and the couple got engaged to in 2021.
+Bishnoi was in a relationship with actress Mehreen Pirzada since 2020 and the couple got engaged in 2021.
 However, the engagement was called off after four months.
 He married Indian Administrative Service officer Pari Bishnoi on 24 December 2023.